catoblepa/metadata-cleaner/README.md

 ![](./data/icons/hicolor/scalable/apps/fr.romainvigier.MetadataCleaner.svg)

 Metadata within a file can tell a lot about you.
-Cameras record data about when a picture was taken and what camera was used.
-Office applications automatically add author and company information to documents and spreadsheets.
-Maybe you don't want to disclose those informations.
+Cameras record data about when and where a picture was taken and which camera was used.
+Office aplications automatically add author and company information to documents and spreadsheets.
+This is sensitive information and you may not want to disclose it.

-This tool allows you to view metadata in your files and to get rid of them, as much as possible.
+This tool allows you to view metadata in your files and to get rid of it, as much as possible.

 Under the hood, it relies on [mat2](https://0xacab.org/jvoisin/mat2) to parse and remove the metadata.